romgain/jest-websocket-mock/README.md

 ## Known issues

 `mock-socket` has a strong usage of delays (`setTimeout` to be more specific).
-This means using `jest.useFakeTimers();` will cause issues such as the client appearing to never connect to the server.
+This means using `vitest.useFakeTimers();` will cause issues such as the client appearing to never connect to the server.

-While running the websocket server from tests within the jest-dom environment (as opposed to node) you may see errors of the nature:
+While running the websocket server from tests within the vitest-dom environment (as opposed to node) you may see errors of the nature:

 ```bash